-I’m so excited to share with you my Paris Travel Journal!
+I’m so excited to finally share my Paris Travel Journal!
 Included in this story are all the places I visited and any tips I can share that may help you with your next trip.
 Here’s where I stayed, ate and visited:

 We travelled by metro.
 Having never been to Paris before, I was a little skeptical at first, but I found myself pleasantly surprised after just a few rides.
 The lines were actually very straightforward and easy to navigate.
 In my opinion, on of the only downsides to the metro is that you can't see much of the city underground!
 While I still believe that it's one of the best forms of transportation for first-timers, I'd also like to trying busing around the city on my next visit.